pic pic

 Creating Vectors with Given Values

-In the following, we present several approaches to creating arrays filled with predefined values.
+In the following, we present several approaches to creating arrays holding predefined values.

-If our goal is to generate a sequence of values, we can employ the function collect(<range>).
-Recall that the syntax for defining ranges is <start>: <steps>: <stop>, where <steps> establishes the gap between elements.
+To generate a sequence of values, we can make use of ranges.
+Recall that the syntax for defining ranges is <start>: <steps>: <stop>, where <steps> specifies the increment between consecutive values.

 some_range = 2:5